-During the 2008 financial crisis, our federal government lent a staggering amount of support and resources — at least 9 trillion dollars — to financial institutions in order to prevent their collapse.
+During the 2008 financial crisis, the government lent a staggering amount of support and resources — at least 14.4 trillion dollars — to financial institutions in order to prevent their collapse.
 If these financial giants were allowed to go bankrupt, they would have dragged the entire economy down with them.
-Bernie believes banks that are “too big to fail” participate in risky behavior that threatens our economy — and are therefore too big to exist.
+Bernie believes banks that are “too big to fail” are too big to exist.

 Explain the problem to me in language I can understand.

 When banks are so large that their bankruptcy would devastate the economy, the government is forced to give them money to prop them up and prevent them from failing.
 Because banks know the government has no real choice but to bail them out, they speculate, make risky investments, and enrich themselves knowing that they can’t really lose.

 After the 2008 bailout of the big banks, the 2010 Dodd-Frank financial reform law was passed.
 In 2018 Dodd-Frank was repealed and replaced by the Economic Growth, Regulatory Relief, and Consumer Protection Act.
 The new law defines “big banks” as having at least $250 billion in assets.

 Breaking up the biggest financial institutions would reduce their control over the American economy and political system.
 Not only is it risky for the reasons stated above, but it also gives them the money to hire hundreds of lobbyists and the ability to influence Congress.

 This chart shows how big some of these banks are.
 In total, the 10 largest U.S. banks control $12.2 trillion in assets.

 What is Bernie’s position on “too big to fail”?

 Bernie is a strong opponent of allowing “too big to fail” banks to exist.
 He criticized the 2008 bailout as “the most extreme example … of socialism for the rich and free enterprise for the poor.”